 - Live in a state that shares its computer data with Social Security.
-(As of February 2020, 42 states and the District of Columbia do so.
-Alabama, Minnesota, Nevada, New Hampshire, Ohio, Oklahoma, Oregon and West Virginia do not.
-The list is updated regularly, so check the Social Security website to see if your state's status has changed.)
+As of June 2021, 44 states and the District of Columbia do so.
+Alaska, Minnesota, Nevada, New Hampshire, Oklahoma and West Virginia do not.
+The list is updated regularly, so check the Social Security website to see if your state's status has changed.

 If you don’t have an online account or don’t meet any one of the other criteria, you’ll have to fill out an application form and either mail it or take it to your local Social Security office.
 You’ll need to provide a government-issued photo ID — either a passport, a driver’s license or a state-issued ID card.

 [Editor’s note: Local Social Security offices are currently closed to walk-in visits due to the COVID-19 pandemic.
 Many Social Security services are available online and by phone.
 If you have a "dire need situation" regarding your benefits or need to update information attached to your Social Security number, such as your name or citizenship status, you may be able to schedule an in-person appointment.
 See Social Security's coronavirus page or call your local office for more information.]

 If you don’t have any of those, Social Security will ask to see another form of current ID that shows your name; identifying information such as age or date of birth; and, preferably, a recent photograph — for example, an employee, student or U.S. military ID or a health insurance card (but not a Medicare card).

 Your new Social Security card should arrive in the mail in 10 to 14 days.
 There is no charge.